RIDAGOP-IDS-Toolkit/ridagop-ids-toolkit-docs/docs/technical_overview.md

 While writing the instances of the individual components it might be useful to use a json-schema validator, to constantly check the validity of the json files.
 There are 4 json-schema files.
 One for the process-page, one for the process and one for the bridge and one that combines all of them, which is a extended json-schema for a process-page (which can integrate the other instances).
-The json-schema files can be found here ###
+The json-schema files can be found here in the [toolkit repository](https://github.com/RIDAGOP-Toolkit/ridagop-toolkit/tree/main/schemas).
-A documentation for the individual components [can be found here](schemas.md).
+A documentation for the individual components [can be found here](/schemas).

 The toolkit has a robust validation system integrated, next to the json-schema validation raising errors about missing or wrong defined components.